Rental Vacancy Rate

 As a general rule, rent prices increase as vacancy rates decrease.
 As empty units diminish, finding an apartment becomes more difficult, and property owners are able to ask for higher prices.

-• Commercial real estate marketing website Redfin reports a median rent of $1,978 as of October 2023, down 0.3% YoY.
+• Commercial real estate marketing website Redfin reports a median rent of $1,607 as of February 2025, up 0.4% YoY.

-Bar Graph: Rental Vacancy Rates by Monthly Rent Prices as of 2023Q3
+Bar graph: Vacancy Rates by Monthly Rent Prices 2024 according to the U.S. Census Bureau

 Historical Rental Vacancy